saezlab/Myeloid_PFKFB3_atherosclerosis/Analysis_invivo_singlecell/03_myeloidlineage.md

 > cross-talk with fibroblasts, which is associated with increased ECM
 > production in atherosclerotic plaques.
 Moreover, this event could be
 > reduced by depleting Bnip3 in Macrophages (upstream).
 To investigate
-> this fuerther, we also have profiled bulk in-vitro data of this
+> this further, we also have profiled bulk in-vitro data of this
 > cellular cross-talk and characterized the mechanism.
 We predicted that
 > Spp1 released by macrophage might be the ligand involved in this
 > interaction with fibroblasts.
 Here, the data is derived from the